Doubles (2011 film): Release

+Theatrical

 The film released coinciding with the festival of Vishu on 14 April 2011.

 Reception

+Critical reception

 Paresh C. Pallicha of Rediff.com rated the movie two in a scale of five and stated, "On the whole, Doubles has fallen to the level of a never-ending tacky television serial."
 Keerthi Ramachandran of Deccan Chronicle stated, "Doubles was more like a plot done in impromptu.
 With a very thin storyline of two siblings running an accident rescue service in Puducherry after their parents bled to death in a road accident, goes on to have a totally unrelated story behind."
 She also criticized the technical aspects of the film.
 Veeyen of Nowrunning.com rated the film 1.5 in a scale of five and said, "Doubles offers a desultory tour through streets that you have been through several times before.
 It's a dreary drama that has been dipped in the mundane.
 So, the disappointments are double, the predictability double and the corniness even more than double."
 The reviewer of Sify.com stated, "This one has been a disappointment, nothing less."

 Box office

-The film was commercial failure in Kerala box office but it's Tamil version Puduvai Managaram was commercial success in Tamil Nadu box office and it ran over 50 days in theatres.
+The film was commercial failure in Kerala box office but its Tamil version Puduvai Managaram was commercial success in Tamil Nadu box office and it ran over 50 days in theatres.